 Lonely Planet Magazine ($8): This brand new US-subscription is better than others because you can actually afford the suggested travel options.

-Decoy Wedding Ring ($10): Whether you’re married or not, this ring helps ward off unwanted attention without the risk of traveling with valuables.
+Decoy Wedding Ring ($10): Whether you’re married or not, this fake diamond ring looks real and helps ward off unwanted attention without the risk of traveling with valuables.
 Men’s styles also available.

 Travel Gift Ideas from $11-20